Kate Courtney (cyclist): Personal life

 Courtney is a huge fan of sharks and Shark Week.
 Her other hobbies include skiing, surfing, yoga, and photography.
 In 2020, she starred in a concussion education video as part of the CrashCourse virtual reality series for TeachAids.
+She married Will Patterson in 2022.

+In 2024, Courtney appeared alongside Tom Cruise in a video promoting the 2028 Summer Olympics which was shown at the 2024 Summer Olympics closing ceremony.